ensamblador/chat-borrador-constitucional-2023/README.md

 ### Prerequisites

 - Install AWS Cli
-- Create AWS user and AWS profile
+- Create AWS user and AWS profile in your machine
 - Install CDK
 - Create a Bootstrap Stack if this is your first cdk project in this account / region

-- In order to call Amazon Bedrock Models for the first time, you'll need to enable model access in Bedrock Console.

 ```sh
 cdk bootstrap aws://{your_aws_account}/{region}
 ```

+- In order to call Amazon Bedrock Models for the first time, you'll need to enable model access in Bedrock Console.

 ### Setup